MACH 33

 This year’s program features an exciting, multifaceted collection of works-in-progress spanning genre, theme, and scientific focus, showcasing the range of science-driven theater as an art form.

-Join us for the MACH 33 Festival May 14-16, 2026 for readings of the MACH 33 plays and readings of selections from the Launchpad plays!
+And join us for the MACH 33 Festival May 14-16 for readings of the MACH 33 plays and readings of selections from the Launchpad plays!

 MACH 33 Winners